rejackson73/remarks/Nomad/nomad_concepts_arch.md

 Now that the Scheduler has the job, let's look at what the it does...
 .smaller[
 1. Identify available resources/nodes to run the job
-2. Rank resources based on bin packing and existing tasks/jobs
+2. Rank nodes based on bin packing and existing tasks/jobs
 3. Select highest ranking node, and create allocation plan
 4. Submit allocation plan to leader
 ]